 Artificial tears can help relieve symptoms of dry eye and give your eyes some much-needed moisture as a form of treatment.
 They can also make your tears thicker or help create a protective layer over your eye.

-However, unlike many types of eye drops, artificial tears don’t contain a medication.
-They contain chemicals like glycerin, carboxymethylcellulose, or polyethylene glycol that mimic a person's natural tears.
+However, unlike many types of eye drops, artificial tears don’t contain medication.
+They contain chemicals like glycerin, carboxymethylcellulose, or polyethylene glycol that mimic a person’s natural tears.

 Eye drops, on the other hand, help control eye redness (bloodshot eyes).
 These products typically contain an alpha agonist medication like naphazoline, tetrahydrozoline, or brimonidine.
 Eye drops tighten blood vessels in the eyes to help them return to their normal color.